Research

 Institutional spending improves student outcomes.

-Resource use varies across departments and programs within institutions.
+Resource use varies across academic departments and programs.

-Federal funding for financial aid and research influences spending decisions.
+Access to federal funding for financial aid and scientific research influences institutional spending decisions.

-Efforts to substantially rein in spending have been unsuccessful because costs are an ingredient of educational quality.
+Efforts to substantially rein in costs have been unsuccessful because higher spending is associated with both quality and prestige.

 Postsecondary Enrollments and Expenditures, 1978-2022